nipundrall/nipundrall/README.md

 👋 Hi, I’m Nipun Drall
 and currently learning to use linux and doing some scripting.

+I've successfully founded one company named Rigel Enterprises and Currently working on 2nd one.

 - 💞️ I’m currently not looking to collaborate.
 - 📫 You can reach me at ndsdrall9@gmail.com